 Start your summer sports activity by being properly hydrated …

 One of the most important points is that the young athlete should start an exercise activity while well hydrated.

 The amount of fluid an athlete needs depends on the intensity and duration of the activity as well as weather conditions and the types of clothing and equipment worn.
 In general, high school athletes require 10 to 12 cups of fluid (water, fruit juice, milk, etc.) per day consumed at meals and snacks so they start exercise properly hydrated.
 During exercise, athletes generally require 4 to 8 ounces of fluid every 15 to 20 minutes.

 Here’s an easy way to tell if you’re hydrated: check the color of your urine.
 If it’s less than 2 hours before training for competition and you notice that your urine is dark in color, you are not properly hydrated and you should drink more fluids.

-- Keep sipping sports drinks or water during the practice or game, about 4 ounces at a time at the end of periods or halftime.
+* Keep sipping sports drinks or water during the practice or match, about 4 ounces at a time at the end of periods or halftime.

-- Start re-hydrating within 20 minutes of the conclusion of the game.
+* Start re-hydrating within 20 minutes of the conclusion of the match.
 Research shows that the first 20 minutes are the most efficient time to start refueling.
 Try to take in 20 ounces; no need to guzzle this down, but once you start drinking try to finish the bottle over the next several minutes.